Fountain pen: Piston filling innovation

-In 1907, Walter A. Sheaffer patented the Lever filler, using a hinged lever set into the pen barrel which pressed down onto a bar which in turn compressed the rubber sac inside, creating a vacuum to force ink into the pen.
-Introduced in 1912, this innovation was rapidly imitated by the other major pen makers.
+In 1908 Walter A. Sheaffer received a patent for an improved lever-filling pen.
+Introduced in 1912, Sheaffer's pens sold in rapidly increasing numbers and by 1920 Sheaffer had become one of the largest fountain pen makers in the United States.

 Parker introduced the button filler, which had a button hidden beneath a blind cap on the end of the barrel; when pressed, it acted on a pressure bar inside to depress the ink sac.

-Following the crescent filler came a series of systems of increasing complexity, reaching their apogee in the Sheaffer Snorkel, introduced in 1952.
-The Sheaffer "Snorkel" system filled the ink sac through a retractable tube above and behind the pen point.
-This eliminated the need to dunk the point in ink, and the subsequent need to wipe it.
-With the advent of the modern plastic ink cartridge in the early 1950s, though, most of these systems were phased out in favour of convenience (but reduced capacity).
+One of the most complex filling mechanisms was introduced in 1952 with the Sheaffer Snorkel.
+The Snorkel had an axial tube below the nib that could be extended, allowing the pen to be filled from a bottle without needing to immerse the nib or to wipe it off after filling.
+With the advent of the modern plastic ink cartridge in the early 1950s most of these filling systems were phased out.

-Screw-mechanism piston-fillers were made as early as the 1820s, but the mechanism's modern popularity begins with the original Pelikan of 1929, based upon a Croatian patent.
-The basic idea is simple: turn a knob at the end of the pen, and a screw mechanism draws a piston up the barrel, sucking in ink.
-Thus they were easier to fill, and pens with this mechanism remain very popular today.
+Screw-mechanism piston-fillers were made as early as the 1820s, but the mechanism's modern popularity begins with the original Pelikan of 1929, based upon a patent that was initially licensed to a Croatian company Moster-Penkala by inventor Theodore Kovacs.
+The basic idea is simple and intuitive: turn a knob at the end of the pen and a screw mechanism draws a piston up the barrel, sucking in ink.
+Pens with this mechanism remain very popular today.
 Some of the earlier models had to dedicate as much as half of the pen length to the mechanism.

 The advent of telescoping pistons has improved this; the Touchdown Filler was introduced by Sheaffer in 1949.
 It was advertised as an "Exclusive Pneumatic Down-stroke Filler."

 To fill it, a knob at the end of the barrel is unscrewed and the attached plunger is drawn out to its full length.
 The nib is immersed in ink, the plunger is pushed in, compressing and then releasing the ink sac by means of air pressure.
 The nib is kept in the ink for approximately 10 seconds to allow the reservoir to fill.
 This mechanism is very closely modeled after a similar pneumatic filler introduced by Chilton over a decade earlier.